osa-ora/ml-facial-expression-chatgpt/README.md

 # ml-facial-expression-chatgpt
-ML Facial Expression Detection built by using ML application aka ChatGPT
+ML Facial Expression Detection built with the help of ML application aka ChatGPT!